 Click the Custom Launch tab.

-Configure parameters, such as Billing Method, Region, Instance Type, and Image, based on your business requirements.
+Configure parameters, such as Billing Method, Region, Instance Type, and Image.

-For information about each parameter on the Custom Launch tab, see the Parameters section of this topic.
+For information about each parameter on the Custom Launch tab, see Parameters.

 In the lower part of the ECS instance buy page, click Advanced Settings(Optional) and configure parameters in the Private DNS Resolution section.

 Select the mapping between the private domain name and the primary private IP address in the Private DNS Resolution section based on your business scenario.
 You can select multiple options.
-For information about DNS records, see the DNS records section of this topic.
+For information about DNS records, see the Private DNS record types for ECS instances section of this topic.

-Configure the ECS private DNS resolution feature by modifying instance attributes
+Configure ECS private DNS resolution when you modify instance attributes

 Procedure

-Find the ECS instance whose attributes you want to modify and choose > Instance Attributes > Modify Instance Attribute in the Actions column.
+Find the ECS instance whose attributes you want to modify and click the instance ID to go to the instance details page.
+In the upper-right corner of the page, click All Actions.
+In the pane that appears, choose Instance Attributes > Modify Instance Attribute.
 The Modify Instance Attributes dialog box appears.

 Select the mapping between the private domain name and the primary private IP address in the Private DNS Resolution section based on your business scenario.
 You can select multiple options.
-For information about DNS records, see the DNS records section of this topic.
+For information about DNS records, see the Private DNS record types for ECS instances section of this topic.

 Click Confirm.

-You can run a command to check whether the private DNS resolution feature is in effect on an ECS instance on which the private DNS records are configured or on another ECS instance in the same VPC that is connected to the ECS instance over the internal network.
-The operations vary based on the operating system.
+You can run a command to check whether the ECS private DNS resolution feature is in effect on an ECS instance on which the private DNS records are configured or on another ECS instance in the same VPC that is connected to the ECS instance over the internal network.
+The command used to query DNS records varies based on the operating system.

-command is used to query DNS information in Linux.
-The command allows you to query the mapping between domain names and IP addresses and perform reverse DNS lookups to query the domain names based on IP addresses.
+command is used to query the mappings between domain names and IP addresses and perform reverse DNS lookups to query the domain names based on IP addresses.

 Install the host tool.
 By default, Linux instances do not support the host command.
 To install the host tool, run the